-In the Catholic tradition, baptism is one of the seven sacraments we celebrate, instituted by Christ himself.
-According to the Catechism of the Catholic Church, it is the 'basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments' (n.
+Baptism is one of the seven sacraments, instituted by Christ himself.
+According to the Catechism of the Catholic Church, it is the 'basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments (n.
 1213).

 Through baptism we are:

 regenerated from the stains of original sin and reborn as sons and daughters of God,

 become members of the Church body (and can then receive the other sacraments), and

 made sharers in the Church's mission to live and share the Gospel.

 As parents and godparents of a baptised child, you take on the responsibility of raising your child in the Catholic faith.
 We, your Catholic parish, will help you as much as we can throughout this lifelong journey.

 Every baptised child must be given at least one godparent.
 A godparent's role is to support the child in the development of the Catholic faith.
 He or she is responsible for teaching and setting a good and holy example for the child on how to live the Catholic faith.
 Therefore, at least one godparent must be a Catholic who has been baptised and confirmed, and ideally currently practising, i.e. regularly attending Mass and receiving the other sacraments, involved in a Catholic community.
 Non-Catholic Christians who serve as an important support to the faith life of the child may be considered as Christian witnesses.
 Regardless, at least one godparent must be Catholic.
 If a godparent is not able to be present at the baptism for whatever reason, then someone else may stand in as a proxy witness during the ceremony.

 WHAT TO DO